worldcoin/world-id-docs/src/pages/id/index.md

 # Overview

-World ID is a privacy-preserving, proof-of-personhood protocol.
-It allows verified users to _trustlessly prove_ that they are a unique human, and optionally perform a given action once.
-This is accomplished with a combination of blockchain technology and zero-knowledge proofs.
+World ID is a privacy-first identity protocol that brings global proof of personhood to the internet.
+It allows verified users to prove they are a unique person, and optionally prove they are performing a given action only once.
+This is accomplished with a combination of blockchain technology and [Zero-knowledge Proofs](/advanced/zero-knowledge-proofs).

 ## How does it work?

+A user's World ID lives in their device, and only in their device.
+The user installs a compatible identity wallet (such as [World App](https://worldcoin.org/download)).
+A unique and random private key is generated on-device, where it is securely stored.
+Identity wallets may incorporate their own recovery mechanisms, however Protocol-level recovery is being implemented soon.

-World ID begins within the World app.
-When a user verifies at an Orb (or via phone), a _secret identity_ is generated on-device, where it is securely stored.
-Additionally, a public _identity commitment_ is published to the Ethereum blockchain, which acts at the source of truth for the protocol.
-These two values are used as inputs to each World ID verification, specifically as part of the [zero knowledge proof](/advanced/zero-knowledge-proofs).
+From the user's private key, a public _identity commitment_ is generated and published on-chain (currently Polygon), which acts at the source of truth for the protocol.
+An identity commitment is analogous to a public key in an asymmetric key-pair, or a wallet address, but in the World ID protocol this value is not broadly shared.The private key is used as input to each World ID verification, specifically as part of the [ZKP](/advanced/zero-knowledge-proofs).

-The World app generates a zero knowledge proof for every verification a user makes.
-Verifications cannot be correlated across applications or actions, which means that the user's privacy is ensured by cryptography.
+The user's wallet (e.g. World App) generates a ZKP for every verification a user makes.
+Verifications cannot be linked across applications or actions, which means that the user's privacy is cryptographically protected.

 ![TODO]